PrinterNB/controller-visualiser/README.md

 A single-file HTML visualizer that shows axes, triggers, bumpers, sticks and buttons for connected controllers using the browser Gamepad API.

 Live demo: https://controller.parkerbrown.photos
-*The controller dropdown takes a minute to load on the live demo.
+*The controller dropdown takes a minute to populate on the live demo.

 ## Requirements
 - Modern desktop browser with Gamepad API support (Chrome, Edge, Firefox recommended).